 Server control IDs in ASP.NET 4

 Scott Guthrie has now written a summary of the fix in Cleaner HTML Markup with ASP.NET 4 Web Forms.
-Even if you don’t use the built-in controls and keep Web Forms at a safe distance, this is still something for all ASP.NET developers out there to be aware of.
+Even if you don’t use the built-in controls and keep Web Forms at arm’s length, this is still something for all ASP.NET developers out there to be aware of.

 Over two years ago I mentioned some of the problems with ASP.NET 1.1/2.0 in my post ASP.NET and standards compliancy.
 Some of those issues are unfortunately still in the framework, but I like that they are working in the right direction for a change.